Dragon8029/100-days-of-code/Attempt4.md

 *Aug 17, 2018*

 Continued working on the product landing page from @freeCodeCamp.
 Having some issues with CSS, it seems like it want's to work against me instead of with me.
 LOL!
 Oh well, it's all a part of the learning process.

+---

+##A4D16:
+*Aug 18, 2018*

+Still working on the product landing page project from @freeCodeCamp.
+Got some of my css issues figured out and made some headway on the project.